Responsible Investment Policy & Procedures

 Board Representation and Oversight: Georgian board directors will seek to influence portfolio companies to consider relevant ESG factors pertaining to their business and strategic context.

-ESG Survey and Benchmarking: On an annual basis, Georgian encourages its portfolio companies to participate in the Georgian ESG Survey on a voluntary basis.
+ESG Survey: On an annual basis, Georgian encourages its portfolio companies to participate in the Georgian ESG Survey on a voluntary basis.
 Georgian evaluates and considers the responses of participating companies on an aggregate basis, year-over-year, and also develops a customized ESG performance report for participating companies on an individual basis.
-This confidential report discusses potential ways a company may be able to further develop its ESG-related management practices.
-In addition, Georgian endeavors to develop proprietary benchmarking and portfolio-level ESG performance insights by aggregating and analyzing self-reported portfolio company data obtained through the diligence process, the Georgian board role, and the ESG Survey.
-Georgian summarizes aggregate results and highlights potential sustainability risks or value creation opportunities.
+With respect to the latter, this confidential report discusses potential ways a company may be able to further develop its ESG-related management practices.

-Strategic Guidance & Support: Georgian seeks to engage with portfolio companies regarding information received through the Georgian board representation, findings during the diligence process, responses to the Georgian ESG Survey (if applicable) and to offer support to address potential sustainability risks.
+Strategic Guidance & Support: Georgian seeks to engage with portfolio companies regarding information received through the Georgian board representation, findings during the diligence process, responses to the Georgian ESG Survey (if applicable) and and to offer support to address potential sustainability risks.
 Examples of support may include: access to subject matter advisors and resources such as workbooks, specialized webinars, and training on relevant ESG topics.

 Monitoring and Reporting